elazar/gitlab-hud/README.md

 ## Roadmap

-* Listing and option to branches for merged or closed merge requests
+* Listing of and option to delete branches for merged or closed merge requests

 ## License